UK Family and Spouse Visa Solicitors banner

 • Clarifying the drafting of the English language requirement for further Leave to Remain as a partner or parent.”

-What are the requirements of a UK spouse visa?
+What are the requirements for a UK spouse visa?

 • You and your spouse must be 18 years old or over.